Advanced Search

 Click to enlarge

-Dalmatie Fig Trees produce very large fruits that are good eating and are considered heavy cropping.
+All our Dalmatie Fig Trees produce very large fruits that are good for eating and are considered heavy cropping.

-Supposedly originating from the Dalmatian coast in Croatia, it is a small sized fig tree with great cold and wind resistance and fast hardening wood in the summer.
-Expect a height of 2.5 metres after 10 years and width of 2 metres.
+Supposedly originating from the Dalmatian coast in Croatia, it is a small-sized fig tree with great cold and wind resistance and fast hardening wood in the summer.
+Expect a height of 2.5 metres after 10 years and a width of around 2 metres.

 Depending on weather and local conditions you may get fruit within one growing season.